NateHutch365/Microsoft-Intune/Tools/RuleForge/README.md

 4. Run the script with desired parameters.

+### Running the Script
+Scripts downloaded from the internet may be blocked by PowerShell’s execution policy due to the "Mark of the Web."
+If you see an error like "RuleForge.ps1 is not digitally signed," unblock the file:
+- **GUI**: Right-click `RuleForge.ps1` > Properties > Check "Unblock" > Apply.
+- **PowerShell**: Run `Unblock-File -Path .\RuleForge.ps1`.
+Then execute the script with `.\RuleForge.ps1` (or `pwsh .\RuleForge.ps1` for PowerShell 7).
+- You may also need to update your PowerShell execution policy, I recommend using `Set-ExecutionPolicy RemoteSigned` for use of RuleForge.

 ## Contributing

 Feel free to fork this repository, submit pull requests, or report issues on GitHub.
 Feedback is welcome!